1 Hour / 1 CE

 • Intended Audience

-This specialized training is intended for professionals with established experience in violence risk and threat assessment.
-Participants will deepen their skills in forensic evaluation, risk management, and scenario-based violence prevention, focusing on complex cases and advanced methodologies.
-The curriculum is designed to enhance decision-making and intervention strategies in settings where public safety and clinical outcomes are paramount.
+This specialized training is intended for professionals with established expertise in violence risk and threat assessment, focusing on deepening skills in forensic evaluation, risk management, and scenario-based violence prevention.
+The curriculum emphasizes advanced methodologies and decision-making strategies for complex cases, supporting those responsible for accurate risk assessment and effective intervention in high-stakes situations.

 • Experience Level